-Although in our own fund, we maintain small, tactical positions today given these market dynamics, we look forward to further maturation of the local currency debt markets and a future where real yield opportunities in local markets can be held strategically.
+Although in our own fund, we maintain small, tactical positions today given these market dynamics, we look forward to further maturation of the local currency debt markets and a future in which real yield opportunities in local markets can be held strategically.

 Conclusion: stay active and do your homework

 Ultimately, the phrase emerging markets has come to embody a diverse group of economies, each with its own growth trajectory and unique set of challenges.
-It is far from a homogenous asset class and for that reason we believe that a flexible investment approach is necessary to pursue attractive returns.
-In our view, the scale, breadth, and diversity of the emerging-market universe remain compelling, especially from a long-term perspective.
-While there will always be potential for negative headlines in the short term, it does not negate the asset class’s potential to yield strong returns over the longer term, especially on a risk-adjusted basis.
+It's far from a homogenous asset class, and for that reason we believe that a flexible investment approach is necessary to pursue attractive returns.
+In our view, the scale, breadth, and diversity of the EM universe remain compelling, especially from a long-term perspective.
+While there will always be potential for negative headlines in the short term, it doesn't negate the asset class’s potential to yield strong returns over the longer term, especially on a risk-adjusted basis.